Week of Action for Abolition

 Hosted by the Blue Mountains Peace Collective and the Planetary Health Initiative.

-Panel dicusssion featuring Susan Templeman MP, Indonesian Ambassador to Australia Siswo Pramono, Robert Tickner AO, plus more TBA.
+2.00pm Forum: Ban The Bomb, Sign the Treaty: Panel dicusssion featuring Blour Mountains Mayor Mark Greenhill (Mayors for Peace), Susan Templeman MP, Indonesian Ambassador to Australia Siswo Pramono, Robert Tickner AO, and Nick Franklin (MC).

 NEWCASTLE: